Henry Woronicz

-Henry Woronicz (/ˈwɒrənɪts/; born 1954) is an American actor, director, and producer who was formerly the artistic director of the Oregon Shakespeare Festival from 1991 to 1995.
+Henry Woronicz (/ˈwɒrənɪts/; born 1954) is an American actor, director, and producer who served as the artistic director of the Oregon Shakespeare Festival (OSF) from 1991 to 1995.
 He was an actor and resident director there starting in 1984.
 In addition to his work at OSF, he has acted and directed in many other theaters, and has extensive film and TV credits.

 Biography

 Early life

 Woronicz was born in Northampton, Massachusetts of Polish and Irish descent.
 He graduated from Bridgewater State College in 1976, with a BA in Communication Arts and Sciences.
 He acted and directed at the Utah Shakespearean Festival, Berkeley Repertory Theatre, American Conservatory Theater, Los Angeles Theatre Center and others, before joining the Oregon Shakespeare Festival in 1984.

 Oregon Shakespeare Festival years

 Before he became artistic director he spent seven years at Oregon Shakespeare Festival acting in many roles: as Petruchio in The Taming of the Shrew and the title roles in many productions, including Peer Gynt, Cyrano de Bergerac, and Henry VIII.
 His early directing credits included Romeo and Juliet, Henry IV, part 2, Other People's Money, and Master Harold ... and the Boys.

 In 1991, he followed Jerry Turner as OSF's third artistic director.
 After assuming the role of artistic director, Woronicz continued to act and direct.
 During those years he directed Pravda, Hamlet, The Rehearsal, Cymbeline, and All's Well That Ends Well.
 He was artistic director from 1991 to 1995.